Industrial Spray Painter

 - specialist paint shops

-- industrial companies
+- industrial companies such as metal manufacturers

 - joinery manufacturing companies, making items such as cabinets and doors